eserie/wax-ml/docs/notebooks/04_The_three_steps_workflow.md

 ## Step (1) (synchronize | data tracing | encode)

-In this step,  WAX do:
+In this step,  WAX-ML do:
 - "data tracing" : prepare the indices for fast access tin the JAX function `access_data`
 - synchronize streams if there is multiple ones.
   This functionality have options : `freq`, `ffills`